filipe-2/native-sass/README.md

 ## Installation

-To use `native-sass` in your React Native project, just run this command from your terminal if you're using `npm`:
+To use `native-sass` in your project, just run this command from your terminal if you're using `npm`:

 ```bash
 npm install native-sass